ftavafi/california-wildfire-risk-prediction-platform/README.md

 ## 🤝 Contributing

+This is a personal passion project born from experiencing the January 2025 Hollywood Hills fire evacuations firsthand.
+Standing with my car packed, watching neighbors evacuate, uncertain if we'd lose our homes—that experience showed me the urgent need for better wildfire prediction tools.
+As a data scientist, I'm committed to using my skills to ensure other families never have to experience that same fear and uncertainty without warning.
+While currently in active development, I'm exploring ways to make this tool freely accessible to California residents, emergency responders, and community organizations who need it most.

-This is currently a portfolio project in active development.
-Contributions, suggestions, and feedback are welcome!
+Contributions, suggestions, and collaboration opportunities are welcome!

 ## 📄 License